getfem/getfem/doc/sphinx/source/userdoc/model_Nitsche.rst

 If additionally a mixed incompressibility brick is added with a variable :math:`p` denoting the pressure, the Neumann term on :math:`u` will depend on :math:`p` in the following way:
 :math:`G = \sigma(u)n - pn`

-In order to allow a generic implementation in which the brick imposing Nitsche's method will work for every partial differential term applied to the concerned variables, each brick adding a partial differential term to a model is required to give its expression via an assembly string (weak form language).
+In order to allow a generic implementation in which the brick imposing Nitsche's method will work for every partial differential term applied to the concerned variables, each brick adding a partial differential term to a model is required to give its expression via a GWFL (generic weak form language) expression.

 These expressions are utilized in a special method of the model object::